The Incal: Legal issues

 The publishers sued Luc Besson, director of The Fifth Element (1997), claiming that the film borrowed graphic and story elements from The Incal, but lost their case.
 In an interview given to Chilean newspaper The Clinic, Jodorowsky claimed that neither he nor Moebius actually sued Besson, but instead that the lawsuit was filed by the editor of the comic series.
 He further claimed that the case was lost because Moebius "betrayed them" by working directly with Besson on the production of the film.
 In a 2002 interview with the Danish comic book magazine Strip!, Jodorowsky considered it an honour that somebody stole his ideas.

 Adaptations

 In the 1980s the Canadian animation director Pascal Blais created a short trailer for The Incal (i.e. Dark Incal), but the movie was never made.
 In 2011 and 2016, his studio made updated versions of the original trailer.

 In 2013, in an interview by France Inter, Nicolas Winding Refn was reportedly working as a director on a live-action movie adaptation of The Incal, but it appeared to have been a rumor that Winding Refn dismissed in 2016.

 US black metal band Bihargam released the album Ove Tenebrae as a musical adaption of The Incal on October 16, 2020.

-In 2021, Jodorowsky officially announced a big screen adaptation by Taika Waititi.
+In 2021, Jodorowsky officially announced a big screen adaptation directed by Taika Waititi, from a screenplay he co-wrote with Jemaine Clement and Peter Warren.